Back to Dealfront DigestSales

 In the B2B sector, customer retention is king.
 And if you’re a SaaS B2B company running on a subscription model, customer retention is the lifeblood of your business.

-If you’re good at customer retention, you can sustain or increase your sales revenue year-long.
+If you’re good at customer retention, you can perpetually sustain or increase your sales revenue.
 In fact, a 5% increase in customer retention can more than double your revenue.
-Additionally, you’ll spend five times more acquiring new customers than retaining your existing customers.
+Additionally, you’ll spend five times more time acquiring new customers than retaining your existing customers.

-But even with all the significant advantages of customer retention, some organizations only pay lip service to this metric, much to their chagrin.
-Such B2B companies that overlook customer retention are at significant risk of losing clients during recessions or due to higher churn rates.
+But even with all the significant advantages of customer retention, some organizations only pay lip service to this metric, and suffer the consequences.
+B2B companies that overlook customer retention risk losing clients during recessions or due to higher churn rates.

-Top B2B sales teams use these strategies to sustain or enhance their customer retention rate:
+Top B2B sales teams use the following ‘3 pillars’ to sustain or enhance their customer retention rate.

 Pillars of customer retention